 Eg. web-designer-birmingham or birmingham-web-designer

-For blog or news articles you can still use this technique as it narrows down your expertise to your local area.
+For blogs or news articles you can still use this technique as it narrows down your expertise to your local area.

 How to add keywords to your page